arbalet-project/arbapps/README.md

 * **sequencer** is an application sequencer.
 Mainly written for demonstration purposes it starts Arbalet applications automatically and switch to a new one after a while or after the user asked to change.
 * **server** 	is a server allowing to share hardware between several clients over the network
 * **snap** 	is a bridge for the [Snap! visual programming language](http://snap.berkeley.edu/). (see the [quick start for with Snap!](https://github.com/arbalet-project/arbadoc/wiki/Meta-applications#arbasnap))

+## Quick start
+First [install the SDK](https://github.com/arbalet-project/arbadoc/wiki/Software-tutorials).
+Then, to try an app from a workstation, run for instance: `python -m arbalet.apps.tetris --standalone`

 **IMPORTANT NOTE**: You **must** [download and install the Arbalet SDK](https://github.com/arbalet-project/arbadoc/wiki/Software-tutorials) before running any of these applications, otherwise you will raise an `ImportError`.